-Cint’s insight exchange marketplace saves detailed research participation data which includes: panelist join date, last participation date, transaction history on all surveys, redemptions, reward points transactions, etc. As Cint strictly complies with all applicable data protection laws and regulations, data is never made available unless the panelist provides consent and the practice is permitted by applicable laws and regulations.
+Cint’s insights exchange marketplace saves detailed research participation data which includes: panelist join date, last participation date, transaction history on all surveys, redemptions, reward points transactions, etc. As Cint strictly complies with all applicable data protection laws and regulations, data is never made available unless the panelist provides consent and the practice is permitted by applicable laws and regulations.

-Cint’s insight exchange marketplace automatically ensures that all panelists are ‘quarantined’ after participating in a survey, meaning they cannot be sent another survey for a defined period of time.
+Cint’s insights exchange marketplace automatically ensures that all panelists are ‘quarantined’ after participating in a survey, meaning they cannot be sent another survey for a defined period of time.
 The standard quarantine period in Cint’s online exchange platform is seven days; however, this can vary by panelist, panel owner, panel and geography.

 Cint utilizes an indexing system that gives each panelist a score depending on how active their survey participation is.
 The participation history is recorded along with exclusion information.

-Cint’s insight exchange marketplace has advanced subject-category quarantine capabilities that are available to those sample buyers who require it.
+Cint’s insights exchange marketplace has advanced subject-category quarantine capabilities that are available to those sample buyers who require it.
 Panelists can also be excluded from future surveys by excluding previous projects when selecting sample.

 Cint can provide participation history reports to sample buyers on request.